SimonPadbury/baselayer/_src/typography.md

 ### Lists

 In Baselayer ordered `<ol>` and unordered `<ul>` have a little left padding.
-By default list items have no margin, but Baselayer separates them to make them more obious by setting a small top margin _between_ list items (smaller than the top margin between paragraphs).
+By default list items have no margin, but Baselayer separates them to make them more obvious by setting a small top margin _between_ list items (smaller than the top margin between paragraphs).

 1. Ordered item one
 2. Ordered item two